awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-internet-facing-load-balancers.md

 ## Create an internet\-facing load balancer<a name="elb-create-internet-facing-load-balancer"></a>

-When you create a load balancer in a VPC, you can make it an internal load balancer or an Internet\-facing load balancer\.
-You create an Internet\-facing load balancer in a public subnet\.
-Load balancers in EC2\-Classic are always Internet\-facing load balancers\.
+When you create a load balancer in a VPC, you can make it an internal load balancer or an internet\-facing load balancer\.
+You create an internet\-facing load balancer in a public subnet\.
+Load balancers in EC2\-Classic are always internet\-facing load balancers\.

 When you create your load balancer, you configure listeners, configure health checks, and register back\-end instances\.
 You configure a listener by specifying a protocol and a port for front\-end \(client to load balancer\) connections, and a protocol and a port for back\-end \(load balancer to back\-end instances\) connections\.
 You can configure multiple listeners for your load balancer\.

-To create a basic Internet\-facing load balancer, see [Tutorial: Create a Classic Load Balancer](elb-getting-started.md)\.
+To create a basic internet\-facing load balancer, see [Tutorial: Create a Classic Load Balancer](elb-getting-started.md)\.

 To create a load balancer with an HTTPS listener, see [Create a Classic Load Balancer with an HTTPS listener](elb-create-https-ssl-load-balancer.md)\.